 One of the pillars of the AVID program is the tutorial groups where students are supported in their rigorous coursework through the help of college level tutors.
 It is not a place where students do homework or have others review class content if they were absent or not paying attention.
-Students should be prepared with their notes, completed or partially-completed homework, and completed Tutorial Request Forms.
-The goals of a tutorial are:
+Students should be prepared with their notes, completed or partially-completed homework, and completed Tutorial Request Forms (Scholar Group Request Form for AVID Excel).
+The goals of a tutorial/scholar group are:

 - To teach students the skills needed to work collaboratively to solve problems.

 - To empower students to answer their own questions by posing questions, which helps students to think more deeply about what they are learning.

 - To guide students in high-level discussions as a means of developing vocabulary, enhancing discussion skills and fostering thought processes which enable students to succeed in their classes.

 - To reinforce writing skills through review of notes, learning logs, essays, etc.

 Tutor will tutor students (grades 6-12 at area high schools and middle schools.
 AVID students are taking rigorous (Pre-AP & AP) courses, and they need college tutors to provide academic support and to be good role models.